Government shutdown could become longest ever as Trump says he ‘won’t be extorted’ by Democrats - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Virginia Sen. Tim Kaine, a Democrat, said on ABC’s “This Week” on Sunday there’s a group of people talking about ”a path to fix the health care debacle” and a commitment from Republicans not to fire more federal workers.
 But it’s unclear if those talks could produce a meaningful compromise.

-“We want to sit down with Thune, with (House Speaker Mike) Johnson, with Trump, and negotiate a way to address this horrible health care crisis,” Senate Democratic leader Chuck Schumer said last week.
+Senate Democratic leader Chuck Schumer said last week that “we want to sit down with Thune, with (House Speaker Mike) Johnson, with Trump, and negotiate a way to address this horrible health care crisis.”

 No appetite for bipartisanship